 Joe Sullivan is a native of Longford who joined An Garda Síochána in March 1967.
 He retired as a Superintendent.
 Joe spent many years working in the Cavan and Monaghan area and was there in Killeshandra in May 1974 when when he heard in the distance the Loyalist bombs being detonated in nearby Monaghan Town, killing several people.
-In this audio, Joe recalls the moment the bomb exploded and described the aftermath.
+In this audio, Joe speaks about some of the victims, who he knew personally.

 JOHN O’BRIEN: The bodies were gone, and maybe at this stage, because I know you know some of those people personally, the unfortunate people who perished that day and one subsequently.
 There was Patrick Askin, Thomas Campbell, Thomas Croarkin, Archibald Harper, Thomas John Travers, Peggy White and George Williamson.
 And some of those you knew personally yourself?

 JOE SULLIVAN: I knew three of them.
 I knew George Williamson, I knew Peggy White, I knew John Travers and I knew Harper, four of them, I knew four of them, personally, I knew them well, yes.
 Peggy White was a barmaid and my recollection is, now I’m subject to correction, but I think she was walking upstairs.